203 SCHOOL LEAVER DATA - STUDENT

 Special Education

-This chart applies only to students receiving special education services graduating under TAC §89.1070(b)(3)(A-C) or TAC §89.1070(b)(4) for whom the required curriculum content was modified or substituted and documented in the student’s IEP.
-If content was not modified or substituted, refer to charts 1 or 2.
-(Instructional accommodations determined by a Section 504 committee or Admission Review and Dismissal (ARD) committee that do not result in curriculum content modifications, are permitted in each scenario above.)
+Chart 3 applies only to students for whom the required curriculum content was modified or substituted as required by the student’s IEP.
+If content was not modified or substituted, refer to Charts 1 or 2.

 LOCAL-STUDENT-ID (E0923) is the student's local identification number as assigned by the district.
 LOCAL-STUDENT-ID is optional.